 SQL Diagnostic Manager allows you to configure alerts to inform and warn you about approaching issues with your SQL Server instances.
-You can view these alerts using the SQL Diagnostic Manager Console, the IDERA Newsfeed, or SQLDM Mobile.
+You can view these alerts using the SQL Diagnostic Manager Console.

 When an alert threshold is reached, SQL Diagnostic Manager can: